Paul Farrow: Political career

-On April 7, 2015, he was elected Waukesha County County Executive.
+A week after winning re-election to the state Senate in 2014, Farrow announced that he would run for county executive of Waukesha County in 2015.
+Three other candidates ran in the nonpartisan primary, including his 2010 primary opponent, Thomas Schellinger.
+Farrow received a clear majority of the vote in the primary; he and Schellinger advanced to the general election, and Farrow again prevailed by a large margin.
+He was re-elected in 2019 and 2023.

+In September 2024, Farrow announced that he had been diagnosed with stage 4 mucinous adenocarcinoma, a rare kind of cancer.
+Farrow used the announcement of his condition to encourage others to take their health seriously, pointing out that he had ignored earlier symptoms that could have allowed him to catch the cancer at an earlier stage.
+He died on July 7, 2026, at the age of 61.

-Personal life
+Personal life and family

-Paul Farrow is one of five sons born to John and Margaret Farrow.
+Paul Farrow was one of five sons born to John and Margaret Farrow.
 Margaret Farrow served 12 years in the Wisconsin Senate before being selected to serve as lieutenant governor in 2001.
 She was the first female lieutenant governor of Wisconsin.
 Paul Farrow has a fraternal twin brother.

-Paul Farrow married Amy Vaitl in 1987.
-They have two adult children and still reside in Pewaukee.
+Farrow married Amy Vaitl in 1987.
+They have two adult children and still resided in Pewaukee.